MakeSchool-Tutorials/web-7-react-redux-tetris-app/P07-Arranging-the-Page/content.md

 ![columns](./assets/tetris-grid-columns.png)

 There will be three rows.
-The top will 100px this will contain the header.
+The top will 100px this will contain the Header.
 The center row will be sized to fit the game grid 360px (20px * 18), and the bottom row will hold the buttons (which haven't been made yet) 100px.